fcanela/chorizo/README.md

 # Chorizo

-Chorizo is an opiniorated contextual logger
+Chorizo is an opinionated contextual logger

 ## Usage